timzwiebel/windows/pc_building/2023/configuration.md

     - **Monitor > Q-Fan Configuration** to the following:
       - For each fan, change the **Profile** from `Standard` to `Manual`
       - Change each fan's settings:
-        > [!NOTE]
+        > **&#8505;&#65039;<!-- information emoji --> NOTE:** By running Q-Fan
-        > By running Q-Fan Tuning, I determined that the CPU and bottom fans
+        > Tuning, I determined that the CPU and bottom fans have a minimum duty
-        > have a minimum duty cycle of 25% while the front fans have a minimum
+        > cycle of 25% while the front fans have a minimum duty cycle of 30%.
+I
-        > duty cycle of 30%.
-I determined the "Points" based on each fan's
+        > determined the "Points" based on each fan's minimum duty cycle and...
-        > minimum duty cycle and...
-TODO
+        > TODO
         TODO: link to fan specs for "Speed Low Limit"
         1. CPU:
             - Q-Fan Source: CPU